lanl/benchmarks/doc/sphinx/1_branson/branson.rst

 Figure of Merit
 ---------------
-The Figure of Merit is defined as particles/second and is obtained by dividing the number of particles in the problem divided by the total runtime.
+The Figure of Merit is defined as particles/second and is obtained by dividing the number of particles in the problem divided by the `Total transport` value in the output.
+Future versions will output this number directly.

 Building